guptav100/Food_ordering/README.md

 Now wait for 1-2min. the application will succesully run on your device.
 *if something gone wrong just press r in command prompt.
 It will restart the app.

+And I am working on this project Rn....after completion of the project i'll provide the live application link.